AndreaHobby/CMS-Data/README.md

 ### Step 2 Data Cleaning
  I checked for invalid character values and missing data.
 Then, I looked for out of range data.
  I checked for invalid numeric values and missing data.
 Check to see if any data types need to be converted.
 Last, I checked the range for variables.
+Look for duplicates and values that are repeating.
+Check that dates are correctly formatted.
+Relabel variables as needed.